 We believe that the best architecture is not mere aesthetics, it’s an ethical belief that design can make the world better for all.

-“I don’t think we cared about sustainability but that’s one thing that’s remarkable about Brian; he’s very passionate about this and very infectious.
-He told us from the get-go that was what he was going to incorporate in his designs…the fact that this home produces more energy than it consumes is amazing….it’s just simply thinking about the way things are constructed differently.”
+“I don’t think we cared about sustainability but that’s one things that remarkable about Brian; he’s very passionate about this and very infectious.
+He told us from the get-go that was what he was going to incorporate in his designs….the fact that this home produces more energy than it consumes, is amazing….it’s just simply thinking about the way things are constructed differently.”

 In over 20 years of designing homes and public spaces we have realized environmental performance does not limit design but rather informs and adds depth and meaning to architectural form.
 Perhaps the greatest challenge of our civilization will be the reckoning of architecture and human design with laws of physics.
 Just as the arch represents an triumph of masonry over gravity physically and visually, so does the solar panel integrated with the highly efficient building envelope, heat pump technology and thermal bridge free construction represent the new understanding of global physics and how to keep the world safe from a climate perspective with intelligent architecture.